davdtheemonk/davdtheemonk/README.md

 My name is David and I'm a computer science student from Kenya

-I write code and I think that's beautiful.🐾
+I write a bunch of lines on some editor and i think thats a super power🐾